World War II Pacific

 RAN sloop Yarra and convoy sunk by Japanese cruiser sweep.

-5. Submarine Salmon (SS-182) torpedoes Japanese transport north of Lombok, N.E.I.
+5. Submarine Salmon (SS-182) torpedoes Japanese transport north of Lombok, N.E.I., it survives.

 9. Dutch surrender the East Indies to the Japanese.